renata-rojasg/UnitDistForGAMLSS/README.md

 # 📦 Unit Distributions for GAMLSS

 This repository provides R implementations of unit distributions to be used within the `gamlss.family` framework, allowing regression modeling for continuous variables bounded in the (0, 1) interval.
 These distributions are not yet included in the official `gamlss` R package.
-We focus on two-parameter distributions, with parameterizations based on the mean or median (denoted as &mu;) and shape or dispersion parameters (denoted as &sigma;).
+We focus on one and two-parameter distributions, with parameterizations based on the mean or median (denoted as &mu;) and shape or precision/dispersion parameters (denoted as &sigma;).

 ## 📚 List of Distributions
 ---